Skip to main content

 note

-The JuiceFS process needs permission to read and write to the --cache-dir directory.
+The JuiceFS process needs read and write permissions for the --cache-dir directory.

 The above command sets the cache directory in the /mycache directory and specifies the cache space as 500GiB.